AdminTurnedDevOps/AI-Conference-Talks/AI-Observability-Driven-Security/README.md

 http://YOUR_ALB_IP:3000/mcp
 ```

-You should now be able to see the connection without any security
+You should now be able to see the connection without any security.
+This means that the MCP Server is wide open.

-7. For security, add the gateway policy
+7. To implement auth security, add a gateway policy
 ```
 kubectl apply -f- <<EOF
 apiVersion: agentgateway.dev/v1alpha1